The Pulse of K-Entertainment

 Why Chang-dong matters for Seoul's north-south balance

 Mayor Oh Se-hoon is selling the project as a reset for northern Seoul as much as a K-pop build-out.
-The Korea Times reported that he said Chang-dong and neighboring Sanggye should no longer be treated as the city's outskirts, but as a cultural and economic core for the northeast.
+According to The Korea Times, he said Chang-dong and neighboring Sanggye should no longer be treated as the city's outskirts, but as a cultural and economic core for the northeast.
 That framing matters.
 For years, the premium entertainment and lifestyle story in Seoul has tilted south, while Chang-dong has mostly been discussed in transit or redevelopment terms.
 This plan tries to rewrite that map by giving northern Seoul a flagship venue, a tourism district, and a cultural identity that can compete for both local foot traffic and foreign visitors.
 If the city delivers on the atmosphere, not just the construction, Chang-dong could become one of the clearest examples yet of K-pop being used as urban policy rather than just pop culture spectacle.

 Fans Also Ask